Lucretiel/brownstone/README.md

-# array-builder
+# brownstone
-A library for constructing statically sized arrays
+A library for safely constructing statically sized arrays